markwolfeman/ist653/assignments/homework1.markdown

 - <a href="https://youtu.be/DpgD8r3vyXI" target="_blank">Homework 1 overview</a> [3:51 minutes]

 Each group is assigned a digital library to evaluate.
 Students will need to address the questions below, and present to the class on the disccusion board.
 Answer the questions in your own words, in complete sentences, and don't merely copy and paste text from the site documentation.
 Each group must divide up the questions equally as best you can, and present in writing in a forum in Brightspace Discussions.
 Nominate a person from your group to post your assignment to a thread on the discussion forum for &quot;Homework 1&quot;.
 Please list your name with the section you worked on.
-You are welcome to use screen shots in the discussion post.
+You are welcome to use screenshots or other graphical elements in the discussion post.
 Post under your group name (i.e. &quot;Group 2 final submission&quot;).
 If you have a question, post it to the HW 1 forum.
-Please feel free to include screenshots or anything a/v related that enhances your report.
+Again, please feel free to include screenshots or anything a/v related that enhances your report.

-- Feel free to conduct homework discussion on your assigned thread, create a new thread, or discuss over email.
+- You can do homework discussion on your assigned thread, create a new thread, or discuss over email.

 # Assigned digital libraries:

-- Group 1: (Kenvin Allwood, Midge Barton, &amp; Abby Burnett) <a href="https://www.gutenberg.org/" target="_blank">Project Gutenberg</a>
+- Group 1: (Marcus Ade, Shai-ana Bess, &amp; Alek Brusgul) <a href="https://www.gutenberg.org/" target="_blank">Project Gutenberg</a>
-- Group 2: (Olivia Coleman, Sydney Contreras &amp; Raquel Espasande) <a href="http://calisphere.cdlib.org/" target="_blank">CALI-SPHERE</a>
+- Group 2: (Henry Cooley, Elizabeth DeMeis  &amp; Ava Ericson) <a href="http://calisphere.cdlib.org/" target="_blank">CALI-SPHERE</a>
-- Group 3: (Cassandra Lemmon, Anna Howard &amp; Emilyann Kerr ) <a href="https://dp.la/" target="_blank">DPLA</a>
+- Group 3: (Marisa Fernandez, Yamira Garcia &amp; Lea Howlett) <a href="https://dp.la/" target="_blank">DPLA</a>
-- Group 4: (Bonnie Kirkland, Alex LeGrys &amp; Ceili Lynch ) <a href="https://www.duchas.ie/en/info/about" target="_blank">Duchas Project</a>
+- Group 4: (Erik Landa, Paige Papandrea,  &amp; Julia Perkins) <a href="https://www.duchas.ie/en/info/about" target="_blank">Duchas Project</a>
-- Group 5: (Grace Mayo, Bri McIntire &amp; Dylan Perry) <a href="https://digital.sciencehistory.org/" target="_blank">Science History Institute</a>
+- Group 5: (Jay Plastino, Caroline Purdy, &amp; Malika Ramama) <a href="https://digital.sciencehistory.org/" target="_blank">Science History Institute</a>
-- Group 6: (Katherine Shannon, Meghan Simone &amp; Murphy Sorich) <a href="https://www.slavevoyages.org/" target="_blank">SlaveVoyages</a>
+- Group 6: (Jennifer Rutherford,Dom Sgambati,  &amp;Alex Sirna) <a href="https://www.slavevoyages.org/" target="_blank">SlaveVoyages</a>
-- Group 7: (Gerald Ulysses, Alexandra Urem &amp; Juliette Vallet) <a href="http://www.perseus.tufts.edu/" target="_blank">Perseus Digital Library</a>
+- Group 7: (Gary Sutton Jr.,David Terzuoli, Jackson Turner  &amp; Marina Vidrio) <a href="http://www.perseus.tufts.edu/" target="_blank">Perseus Digital Library</a>

 # Part 1 Institution